 Assign a dot to each of your kids.
 Since ours our split down the middle, we do ours by gender.
 Our oldest girl has one dot, our second oldest has two, and our third has three.
 The same goes for our boys.
 Use a Sharpie and mark their clothes.
 You can do it on the tags, or on the thickest part of the hem where it won?t show through on the other side.

 My kids all know who's dots are whose, so this helps them to easily be able to sort the clothes into the correct baskets once they come out of the dryer.
 It's been such a life-saver for us and has taken the guessing out of who the clothes belong to.

 TEACH YOUR KIDS TO DO LAUNDRY

 This is my last and greatest of the laundry hacks.
 Parents, teach your kids to do laundry!
-The burden of laundry doesn?t have to only fall on your shoulders!
+The burden of laundry doesn't have to only fall on you and your husbands' shoulders!
 When our kids turn 8, they start doing the laundry.
-Thanks to the handy printed copy of my laundry system, they?re able to remember how to wash and dry the appropriate way.
+Thanks to the handy printed copy of my laundry system, they're able to remember how to wash and dry the appropriate way.

 Hopefully these ideas have given you some motivation and new ideas for tackling your own laundry monster.
 Do you have any laundry hacks that you swear by?
 Share with us in the comments!

 So there you have it!

 Wanting to be more productive in your life, but need some help?
 Check out Productivity Boot Camp!
 It's a fun online video program that I created to help you be your most productive self, possible.